Phlow/feeling-responsive/pages/pages-root-folder/index.md

   title: "Updates & Plans"
   url: 'https://github.com/visit-dav/visit/issues?q=is%3Aopen+is%3Aissue+milestone%3A3.2'
   image: gallery_00b.png
-  text: 'Learn about recent releases, plans for upcomming releases, works in progress and other stuff about VisIt, its related technologies and visualization and data analysis in general.'
+  text: 'Learn about recent releases, <a href="https://github.com/visit-dav/visit/milestones">plans for upcomming releases</a>, <a href="https://github.com/visit-dav/visit/branches/active">works in progress</a> and other stuff about VisIt, its related technologies and visualization and data analysis in general.'

 callforaction:
   url: https://elist.ornl.gov/mailman/listinfo/visit-announce